GuilhermeNishimoto/GuilhermeNishimoto/README.md

 ### Hi there!
 I'm Guilherme Nishimoto.

-- 🔭 I’m currently working as an Business Intelligence Comercial Intern at Mobly
+- 🔭 I’m currently working as a Business Intelligence Comercial Intern at Mobly
 - 🌱 I’m currently learning Python and SQL for Data Science
 - 😄 Pronouns: He/Him